 When you are in a relationship with someone with NPD, breaking up can be extremely difficult.
 You might be aware of their childhood traumas and want to give them ‘one more chance’.

-If your partner has NPD, it is very difficult to get them to attend therapy or counselling – the person with NPD will probably not believe that they are “at fault”.
+If your partner has NPD, it is very difficult to get them to attend therapy or counselling.
+The person with NPD will probably not believe that they are “at fault”.
 Even when someone with NPD does engage with a therapist, it is sometimes very difficult for them to build a relationship with the therapist – as they are inherently reluctant to disclose their feelings.

 The good news is, with the right counselling approach and a somewhat willing subject, NPD can be mitigated and relationships rebuilt.
 Note that NPD is on a spectrum and some individuals are much more responsive to treatment than others.